gregpalmr/alluxio-trino-edge-cache/README.md

 GROUP  BY mktsegment, acctbal;
 ```

 At 11:56:30, the fourth Trino query was run.
-This query was very different than the previous queries and it required a lot of new data that was not in the Alluxio Edge cache which resulted in decreasing cache it hit that bottomed out at under 20% as shown in the "Cache Hit Rate" panel.
+This query was very different from the previous queries and it required a lot of new data that was not in the Alluxio Edge cache which resulted in decreasing cache hit rates that bottomed out at under 20% as shown in the "Cache Hit Rate" panel.
 Of course, it also caused Alluxio to read much more data from the MinIO under store and cache that new data as shown in the "Data Read from UFS" panel and the "Cache Space Used" panel.
 If the Alluxio Edge cache was full at the time this query was run, Alluxio Edge would have had to evict some older data to accommodate this new data, but there was enough room for this new data in the cache.

 Here is a copy of the fourth query statement:
 ```